 A Conceptual Professional Reliance Framework for AScT Practice in BC

-ASTTBC and the Association of Professional Engineers and Geoscientists of BC (APEGBC) approved the recommendations in a joint Report addressing AScT recognition as a Qualified Person.
-The Councils of APEGBC and ASTTBC have agreed:
+ASTTBC and Engineers & Geoscientists BC (EGBC) approved the recommendations in a joint Report addressing AScT recognition as a Qualified Person.
+The Councils of EGBC and ASTTBC have agreed:

 - To set up a Joint Board

-- The Joint Board will consider areas where an AScT might be recognized as a QP and make recommendations to the Councils of APEGBC and ASTTBC
+- The Joint Board will consider areas where an AScT might be recognized as a QP and make recommendations to the Councils of EGBC and ASTTBC

 - The proposed Professional Technologist (PTech) will be ‘put aside’ for now

 The Joint Board Terms of Reference: ASTTBC-APEGBC Joint Board Terms of Reference-Approved Sept 2012